 October is many things.
 You are probably aware of Breast Cancer Awareness Month, as well as, perhaps ironically, the month-long observance of horror films and macabre.
 Something you may not know about October is that it is also National Chiropractic Health Month.
-And that is a problem.
+And this lack of common knowledge is a problem.

 Purists and religious proponents will insist around Christmastime that everyone reflect on “the reason for the season.”
 ACA has similar intentions.
 They haven’t named October as National Chiropractic Health Month for festivities’ sake.
 Chiropractic treatment is an important topic to cover because back pain is one of the most prevalent and debilitating conditions worldwide.

 When a person experiences back pain, they go see their doctor about it.
-In fact, this is the number one reason why people go see a doctor.
+In fact, this one of the many reasons why people go see a doctor.
 The doctor will likely prescribe opioids…the abuse of which accounted for over 20,000 U.S. deaths in 2015.
 What those who suffer from back pain deserve is a more conservative, effective, and stable solution to their problems.